Guy Williams (actor): Film cancelled with Palito Ortega

-Retirement in Argentina (1979–1989)
+Final years in Argentina (1980–1989)

-After Lost in Space, Guy Williams decided to retire in order to better enjoy his wealth which had been generated by investments in several businesses, buying and selling on the stock market.

-When Williams had first visited Argentina in 1973, he was taken by the admiration and fascination the Argentine people expressed for him and his character of El Zorro.
-In return, Williams fell in love with the culture and people of Argentina.
-In the late 1970s, he retired, except for personal appearances, to Recoleta, an upscale neighborhood of Buenos Aires.

-In subsequent years, Williams also brought to Argentina some of the original cast members of the Zorro series, including Henry Calvin who performed as Sergeant Garcia.
-Williams even formed a circus (Circo Real Madrid) with the local fencing champion, and later actor, Fernando Lupiz, traveling all over South America (1977).
+Williams soon returned to the city that had welcomed him with open arms and embraced him as an idol.
+During this final period in Buenos Aires, Guy kept a low profile.
+Only rarely did an article appear in Radiolandia magazine stating that Zorro was living in Buenos Aires.
+The actor enjoyed having coffee at La Biela, in the Recoleta neighborhood, while reading Buenos Aires Herald.
+He was often seen walking from the Alvear Hotel to the building where he lived and where everyone knew him.
+Williams continued to make Argentine friends.

 In 1982, Williams sent a formal request to the American Embassy in Buenos Aires asking permission to volunteer as an ambulance driver for the Argentinian Army during the Falklands War, as his old age made him unfit for any combat role.
 He was never called up, and would later joke saying "Argentina missed Zorro fighting for the Falklands".

 In 1983, Williams returned to Los Angeles for three final television appearances.
 He joined Lost in Space cast members June Lockhart, Angela Cartwright, Bob May, and Marta Kristen for three celebrity episodes of Family Feud against the casts of Batman, Hawaiian Eye, and Gilligan's Island respectively.
 He later appeared as a guest on Good Morning America.

+During his final years, Williams invested in real estate in Argentina and spent his time walking or drinking coffee in the cafes of the Recoleta neighborhood.
+In between, he suffered a stroke in 1983 from which he recovered slowly, and after which he gave up on his attempt to return to Los Angeles.

 Death

 In 1989, after spending solitary months in Argentina, it was reported that Williams had disappeared.
-The local police searched his apartment in Recoleta on May 6, 1989, finding his body.
-An autopsy revealed he died a week prior of a ruptured brain aneurysm.
+The local police searched his apartment in Recoleta on May 6, 1989, and found his body; an autopsy revealed he had died a week before of a ruptured brain aneurysm.
+Williams had already suffered an aneurysm in 1983.

-Owing to his great popularity in Argentina, his ashes lay for two years at the Argentine Actors' Society cemetery at La Chacarita Cemetery, Actor Pantheon & Crypt 278.
-In 1991, in accordance with his wishes, Williams' ashes were spread over the Pacific Ocean in Malibu, California.
+Thanks to the efforts of Fernando Lupiz (Williams's friend and confidant), Williams, a Roman Catholic, was given a Catholic funeral and service in the chapel at La Chacarita Cemetery, attended by many Argentine actors and friends Williams had made during his years in the country.
+His ashes were interred in the mausoleum of the Argentine Actors' Association (despite the rule that it is reserved only for Argentine actors) at La Chacarita.
+In 1991, Steve Catalano (Guy Williams Jr.) received his father's ashes and, in accordance with the actor's last wishes, they were scattered in the mountains of Southern California and in the Pacific Ocean off the coast of Malibu.